 There is nothing like the Mexican food in Southern California.
-I didn’t realize how much Mexican food I consumed in L.A. until I moved to Boise for college and there was barely any authentic places to eat at – except Taco Bell (I’m kidding.
+I didn’t realize how much Mexican food I consumed in L.A. until I moved to Boise for college and there were barely any authentic places to eat at – except Taco Bell (I’m kidding.
 Relax).

 I’m not going to even give you a specific restaurant to go to.
 Just pick a place and eat there.
 The smaller and sketchier looking, the better.
 And don’t you dare go to a chain Mexican spot.
 Pick a random place, with a random name, and you’ll thank me.

 Weird people…marijuana dispensaries…shopping… what more could you ask for in a beach?
 Venice beach isn’t a normal beach though (enter that water at your own risk).
-It’s more of a place to wander and see street performers, shop with vendors, have a beer, watch people play basketball, watch meatheads showoff overly defined muscles people workout, and more.
+It’s more of a place to wander and see street performers, shop with vendors, have a beer, watch people play basketball, watch the meatheads showoff overly defined muscles people workout, and more.
 Every once in awhile you’ll even see a celebrity wandering around.
-Its definitely a fun and unique experience!
+It’s definitely a fun and unique experience!

 (Permission to use photo from @miiiii_world on Instagram).